eoscostarica/eosjs-camel-api/README.md

 Application programming interface for using the EOS blockchain via the RPC API provided by Block Producer Nodes.
 This is for read-only API calls.

-This project is wraps the official [eosio/eosjs-api](https://github.com/eosio/eosjs-api) to provide camelcase output.
+This project wraps the official [eosio/eosjs-api](https://github.com/eosio/eosjs-api) to provide camelcase output.
 It only works with await/async and promise code style, there's no support for the callback style.

 *It is a work in progress.*